S2k22/Medical-Segmentation-Kvasir-Instrument/README.md

 - setting it to evaluation mode,
 - computing metrics,
 - averaging across the batches,
-- storing metrics.
+- Storing metrics.

-This pipeline ensures thattest metrics reflect the performance of the best model on unseen test data, without influencing training decisions.
+This pipeline ensures that test metrics reflect the performance of the best model on unseen test data, without influencing training decisions.

 ## Activation Function (sigmoid)
 I use the BCEloss function in my work.
 It transforms the raw network outputs (logits) into values between 0 and 1, which can be interpreted as probabilities for the binary classes (object vs. background).